paolosabatini/fanta-voto-ai/README.md

 # fanta-voto-ai
 ML algorithm to estimate the vote for FantaWomen based on available data.
+More documentation in the dedicated [web-page](https://paolosabatini.github.io/fanta-voto-ai/).

 ## Plug & play recipes